kjappelbaum/pyepal/README.md

 You will need to implement the `_train()` and `_predict()` functions if you inherit from `PALBase`.
 If you want to tune the hyperparameters of your models while new training points are added, you can implement a schedule by setting the `_should_optimize_hyperparameters()` function and the `_set_hyperparameters()` function which sets the hyperparameters for the model(s).

+If you need to train a model, `self.design_space` is the feature matrix you want to use and `self.y` is the target vector.
+Note that in `self.y` all objectives are turned into maximization problems.
+This is, if one of your problems is a minimization problem, we will flip its sign in `self.y`.

 A basic example of how a custom class can be implemented is the `PALSklearn` class:

 ```python